gr-blog/gregros.dev/posts/architecture/01/scalability-is-not-performance.post.md

 \def\Box{\term{Box}{PineGreen}}
 \def\Boxes{\term{Boxes}{PineGreen}}
 $$
+Scalability is sometimes confused with performance, but it’s not at all the same thing.
+In this article, we’ll explore the differences between them using a simple model!

 We’ll start by answering a more fundamental question.
 It'll allow us to decide the scope of our model.
 # What is performance?
 When people talk about the *performance* of a distributed system, they’re usually considering one of two metrics: